-The quasicrystal lattice supports, in addition to its two translational degrees of freedom, two phasonic degrees of freedom.
+The quasicrystal lattice supports two phasonic degrees of freedom, in addition to its two translational degrees of freedom.
 The lattice can be described in the ``cut-and-project'' picture as a two-dimensional slice through a five-dimensional cubic lattice.
 The two translational degrees of freedom correspond to motion along the projection plane, and the phasonic degrees of freedom correspond to motion orthogonal to the projection plane \cite{corcovilos_two-dimensional_2019,kosch_multifrequency_2022}.
 These degrees of freedom generate configurational changes in the quasicrystal \cite{corcovilos_two-dimensional_2019,steurer_quasicrystals_1997}, and can be used to dynamically change global symmetries in the lattice.
-Figure \ref{fig:fig5}(a) shows a calculated plot of the lattice potential as the optical phases are varied as $\varphi_n=n\theta$ for integer $n$, which changes the phasonic degree of freedom (see Appendix \ref{app:sym}).
-In all six panels, there is one axis of reflection symmetry at $3\pi/5$, and only for certain phases do rotational symmetries appear, with a ten-fold ($C_{10}$) rotation symmetry appearing when all of the phases are equal, a five-fold rotation symmetry ($C_5$) appearing when $\theta$ is an integer multiple of $2\pi/5$, and a two-fold rotation symmetry ($C_2$) appearing when $\theta = \pi$.
+Fig. \ref{fig:fig5}a shows a calculated plot of the lattice potential as the optical phases are varied as $\varphi_n=n\theta$ for integer $n$, which changes the phasonic degree of freedom (see Appendix \ref{app:sym}).
+In all six panels, there is one axis of reflection symmetry at $3\pi/5$, and only for certain phases do rotational symmetries appear, with a ten-fold ($C_{10}$) rotation symmetry appearing when all the phases are equal, a five-fold rotation symmetry ($C_5$) appearing when $\theta$ is an integer multiple of $2\pi/5$, and a two-fold rotation symmetry ($C_2$) appearing when $\theta = \pi$.
 These symmetries can be seen by plotting the quantity

 for lattice potential $V$ expressed in polar coordinates $(r,\phi)$.
 The zeroes of $K(\phi,0)$ indicate that the potential along a cut at angle $\phi$ is the same as the potential along the cut $\phi=0$.
 In practice, the integration is carried out numerically and out to very large distances $r\gg 1/|\mathbf{k}_j|$.
-Figures \ref{fig:fig5}(b) show plots of $K(\phi,0)$, demonstrating that we can switch between $C_{10}$ symmetry, $C_5$ symmetry without $C_2$, or only $C_2$ symmetry.
-Figure \ref{fig:fig5}(c) presents calculated and measured phase trajectories that showcase our ability to dynamically change spatial symmetries of the lattice.
+Figs. \ref{fig:fig5}b show plots of $K(\phi,0)$, demonstrating that we can switch between $C_{10}$ symmetry, $C_5$ symmetry without $C_2$, or only $C_2$ symmetry.
+Fig. \ref{fig:fig5}c-d present calculated and measured phase trajectories that showcase our ability to dynamically change spatial symmetries of the lattice.

 Recent results \cite{shimasaki_reversible_2024} demonstrate that periodic driving of the phasonic degree of freedom can be used to Floquet engineer the effective disorder strength in a one-dimensional quasicrystal.
 Our dynamic phase control scheme allows us to extend this method to two-dimensional quasicrystals, enabling directed experimental study of two-dimensional extensions of the Aubry-Andr\'{e} model, including probing the existence of metal/insulator phase transitions \cite{szabo_mixed_2020,strkalj_coexistence_2022}.